ernest-alilovic/frontend-nanodegree-arcade-game/README.md

 ## How To Play

-To start playing just click here:
+To start playing just click [here](https://ernest-alilovic.github.io/frontend-nanodegree-arcade-game/)

 ## Rules